-Idemia and Sopra Steria have been awarded a framework contract to deliver the new shared Biometric Matching System (sBMS) to serve the identification needs of the new European Entry/Exit System.
+In April 2020, we reported that Idemia and Sopra Steria had been awarded a framework contract to deliver the new shared Biometric Matching System (sBMS) to serve the identification needs of the new European Entry/Exit System.

 Schengen Visa Info explains the system is a database that is set to replace passport stamps and enhance border security in the European Union.